“If I had not come and spoken unto them, they had not had sin: but now they have no cloke for their sin.” — John 15:22 (KJV)

 Since Stephen is homosexual, he finds offensive any condemnation of his chosen lifestyle – divine or human.
-Emma and Skandar are heterosexual, but they have many gay friends.
-Emma is even a patron of the Elton John AIDS Foundation.
+Emma is heterosexual but has many gay friends.
+She’s even a patron of the Elton John AIDS Foundation.
 They don’t like the message from heaven that homosexuality is sin deserving of death in hell.
 They don’t like the God that condemns their friends to hell.
 So they just choose to wish God away.
-Skandar doesn’t want to hear what God says about creation either.
-Like his ancestor Charles Darwin, he believes in evolution.

 Because of their unbelief and pride, atheists have had no glimpses of divine glory.
 It takes faith, humility, and purity to see God (Matthew 5:8).
 Atheists don’t want to see him.
 They don’t want heavenly treasures or Jesus Christ, the pearl of great price (13:46).
 They would rather trade treasure for trash and soak up the mud of this world.
 They don’t know that they can gain the whole world and yet lose their souls (16:26) – the precious ones that they deny exist.